 Crawl is playing in cinemas nationwide now.

-As Hurricane Wendy bears down on the Florida keys, its power and destructive force growing hour by hour, professional swimmer Haley (Kaya Scodelario) receives a worrying phone call from her sister.
-Their Dad (Barry Pepper) is not responding to her calls, with his work and personal numbers going straight to voice mail.
-Worried but equally frustrated at her dad’s lack of contact, Hayley decides to drive down the coast to check on him and right into the eye of the incoming storm.
-On arrival, Hayley finds her dad trapped in the crawl space under his house, with horrific bite marks, leading to the realisation that they are not alone as the flood waters rise.
+As she leaves a training session, professional swimmer Haley (Kaya Scodelario) receives a worrying phone call from her sister; their Dad (Barry Pepper), who lives on the coast, is not responding to calls, with every attempt going straight to voice mail.
+Worried but equally frustrated at her dad’s lack of contact, Hayley drives down the coast and into the eye of the storm to check on him, only to find him trapped in the crawl space under his house with horrific bite marks.

-Crawl ensures the CGI alligators feel as natural as possible as the tension builds and they adapt to the new water world surrounding them.
-But that doesn’t stop the narrative from falling into classic B-Movie creature horror, especially in the final act when the terror subsides and lurches into standard Hollywood horror, more the pity.
-As a result, Crawl runs out of water to swim as it nears the final act and attempts to wrap things up quickly.
-But despite this flaw, there are moments where Crawl shines in its snappy screenplay and biting tension.
+In essence, Crawl is less creature horror and more classic disaster movie as a devastating Hurricane brings together a fragmented family.
+Here, the claustrophobia and fear of rising flood waters pay homage to films like The Poseidon Adventure and The Wave.
+But into this disaster movie template, Aja injects some genuinely clever creature horror as a host of snappy predators glide through the flood waters looking for their next meal.
+The alligators feel incredibly real from the outset as the tension builds and they adapt to the new water world surrounding them.
+But that doesn’t stop the narrative from falling into classic B-Movie creature horror, especially in the final act when the terror subsides and lurches into bog-standard Hollywood fodder.
+As a result, Crawl runs out of water to swim in as it nears the last act, but that doesn’t mean there aren’t moments where it snaps at your heels with biting tension.